sareAkyel/DATA1200code/README.md

 The last is a rather ugly attempt to demonstrate scaling with flex-boxes.
 There are guides to do this on [w3schools.org](https://www.w3schools.com/css/css_grid.asp) and [developer.Mozilla.org](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_grid_layout), and several other places.
 My example code is just actual example code to play around with, rather than an introduction or guide to how (and why).

 ***But there is a fourth directory?***
 — Ah, yes, the "Interactive".
 As of now, this is a back-up in case I want to bridge DATA1200 into DATA1700 (JavaScript) that is taught in the spring semester.
 You should ignore this for now.
+I may forget to push changes if I work on this, as it is currently not in my plan.